-We’ve started implementing the Child Labor Monitoring and Remediation System (CLMRS) developed by the International Cocoa Initiative (ICI) and Nestlé so we can more closely monitor the risk of child labor at our partner cooperatives in Ghana and Ivory Coast.
+We’ve started implementing the Child Labor Monitoring and Remediation System (CLMRS) developed by the International Cocoa Initiative (ICI) and Nestlé so we can more closely monitor the risk of illegal child labor at our partner cooperatives in Ghana and Ivory Coast.
 The system addresses the issue of child labor in cocoa production and helps improve the living conditions of the farmers.
 If farmers supply cocoa for Tony’s their children are monitored.
 Besides raising awareness of the consequences of child labor in cocoa communities, we also gather social data to ascertain whether, where and why child labor is being used.
 Once we understand the reasons, we try to find permanent solutions.
 We do this together with ICI, our partner cooperatives, the communities in West Africa and other key players, because only together can we solve the problem.